About This Menu:

 Renowned speaker and creative thinker, Andrew Davis, joins the Kitchen for a discussion and Q&A on how your big ideas help you stand out and move from expert to visionary.

-🎉 Final Group Call Celebrating Wins
+🎉 Group Call Sharing Frameworks

 At the end of the menu, we all get together to review what we learned, celebrate our wins, discuss our growth and generally just soak up all the delicious creator vibes of the community.